ignatandrei/RSCG_TimeBombComment/README.md

 }
 ```

-THen RSCG will create a static const boolean TB_20210915 that will be true if the date is less than 2021-09-15
+Then RSCG will create a static const boolean TB_20210915 that will be true if the date is less than 2021-09-15

+## Other Roslyn Source Code Generators

+You can find more [Roslyn Source Code Generators](https://github.com/ignatandrei/rscg_examples/) at https://github.com/ignatandrei/rscg_examples/